SasiPotluri/SER517-Fall23-Team7/README.md

 #### Overview:

-The project aims to implement video-based object detection and recognition for aerial search and rescue, specifically designed to run on Kutta's Small Mission Computer (SMC).
+The project aims to implement video-based object detection and recognition for aerial search and rescue, specifically designed to run on KT's Small Mission Computer (SMC).

 #### Motivation: